D.K. Metcalf Player Prop Bets for NFL Week 13 | Seattle vs. San Francisco 12/5/2021

 Matchup vs. San Francisco

-- Metcalf has caught a touchdown pass against the 49ers three times, and had multiple TDs in one of those games.
+- Metcalf, in five matchups, had a touchdown catch three times.
+And he had multiple TDs in one of those three games.

-- The 222.6 yards per game the 49ers are conceding through the air makes them the NFL's sixth-ranked pass defense.
+- The 49ers have the NFL's sixth-ranked pass defense this season, allowing 222.6 yards per game through the air.

-- The 49ers' defense is seventh in the league, allowing 1.4 passing touchdowns per game.
+- The 49ers have given up 15 touchdowns through the air (1.4 per game).
+They are seventh in the league in that category.

 Recent Performances

-- In last week's outing against the Football Team, Metcalf was targeted four times, picking up 13 yards on one reception.
+- In last week's game against the Football Team, Metcalf was targeted four times and racked up one catch for 13 yards.

-- Over his last three games, Metcalf racked up eight catches on 20 targets and averaged 23.3 receiving yards.
+- Metcalf's stat line during his last three games shows eight grabs for 70 yards.
+He averaged 23.3 receiving yards per game and was targeted 20 times.

 Metcalf's Seattle Teammates